 scores A vector of scores.
-This could be, e.g. one of the columns of the statistics of a truthValues A boolean vector indicating which scores are True Positives.
+This could be, e.g. one of the columns of the statistics of a DEResult object. truthValues A boolean vector indicating which scores are True Positives.
+FPRate A number between 0 and 1 identify the proportion of flase positives for which we wish to determine the number of true positives.